Thinklab-SJTU/LinSATNet/README.md

 \mathbf{v}_e^\top = \left[f \quad \sum_{i=1}^l e_i - f \right]
 ```

-After encoding all constraints and stack them as multiple sets of marginals,
+After encoding all constraints and stacking them as multiple sets of marginals,
 we can call the Sinkhorn algorithm for multi-set marginals to enforce the
 constraints.